 B. Ethics - The CYC practitioner follows a code of personal and professional behaviour in the day-to-day performance of his/her work and uses an ethical decision-making process to help him/her make decisions.
 These professional code(s) of ethics are governed and sanctioned by the professional association, and include the formal codes of employment within the workplace, as well as the less formal norms of professional conduct for engaging with children, youth and families (NACP, AB).

 IIB4 - Distinguishes between ethical and legal issues and applies an ethical decision making process including:

 - 1. Identifying the problem. - 2.
-Identifying the potential issues involved. - Reviewing the relevant ethical guidelines.
+Identifying the potential issues involved. - 3.
+Reviewing the relevant ethical guidelines. - 4.
 Obtaining consultation. - 5.
 Considering possible and probable courses of action. - 6.
 Enumerating the consequences of the various alternatives. - 7.
 Deciding on what appears to be the best course of action.
 (AB)

 - C. Professional development The CYC practitioner is committed to lifelong learning and professional development, including formal and informal learning opportunities in day-to-day practice and through formal education and training.
 He/she is capable of self-criticism and accepts critical comments from others (young persons, parents, partners, colleagues, superiors) in an effort to improve his/her practice.
 He/she acknowledges mistakes and learns from them in order to improve his/her professional practice.
+(AB, NACP, ON). - "Personal work on who they are and what they do is essential." - Focus Group Participant

-(AB, NACP, ON). - D. Supervision as a commitment to the provision of high quality care through reflective practice exists within this domain.
+D. Supervision as a commitment to the provision of high quality care through reflective practice exists within this domain.
 The CYC practitioner therefore engages in regular supervision processes, taking responsibility for initiating reflective conversations.
-(AB). - Diversity The CYC practitioner E. respects differences related to cultural and human diversity by attending to differences and similarities in the process of creating change for children, youth and families.
-He/she is aware of the eight major factors which set groups apart from one another, and which give individuals and groups elements of identity: age, class, race, ethnicity, levels of ability, language, spiritual belief systems, educational achievement, and gender differences.
-He/she addresses issues related to these elements of identity throughout all other domains of practice (NACP).
+(AB).